turingschool/try-turing/_posts/2000-01-03-javascript-intro.markdown

 tags: front-end
 ---

 JavaScript is a language that allows us to interact with a webpage.
 Think back to the "What is Front End Engineering?" page.
-Facebook's dynamic search, the drag and drop capabilities of Trello -- those are both done using JavaScript.
+Any time you interaction with a website and it reacts, it's JavaScript doing the heavy lifting!

 Before we start building anything too exciting, let's look at some basic concepts on JavaScript.